Mostly used for VirtualProduction

 Placement relative to tracker

 The Model parameters defines the type of camera you simulate and how the radial distorsion will be calculated.

-a Tracker is part of a Tracking System
+a Tracker represent a real tracker and is part of a Tracking System

 used to place this camera also sends optical information (focus, zoom, etc), those datas can be applied directly as the physical camera model using the "use tracker model" option.

 Pick a model in the type list to access to its parameters.
 The types refers directly to the following